Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Introduction

 \begin{proposition}[Connectivity Decay] In \Cref{model1}, almost every sample $(G,o)$ satisfies the following connectivity decay property: If $\bs F$ is disconnected, then

 where $\probPalm{G}{x\in C(o)}$ is the probability that $x$ and $o$ are in the same connected component of $\bs F$. \end{proposition}

-Whether or not $\bs F$ is connected, one still needs one-endedness in order to verify the conditions of \Cref{model2} and to study the indistinguishability of level-sets (see the examples of \Cref{subsec:examples}).
-For this, consider the \defstyle{Green function} of $K$, which is defined by the following classical formula for every graph or discrete space $G$:
+Whether or not $\bs F$ is connected, one still needs one-endedness (as assumed in \Cref{model2}) in order to study the indistinguishability of level-sets (see the examples of \Cref{subsec:examples}).
+The next theorem characterizes one-endedness using the \defstyle{Green function} of $K$, which is defined by the following classical formula:

 where the last equality follows from the cycle-free condition.

 \begin{theorem}[One-Endedness] In \Cref{model1}, the connected components of $\bs F$ are one-ended a.s. if and only if

 where $(\bs X_n)_n$ is the Markov chain on $\bs G$ starting from $\bs o$ and with kernel $K$.
 In particular, this holds if, almost surely, $\lim_{y}g_K(\bs G, \bs o,y)=0$, where the limit is over $y\in \bs G$ when $d(\bs o, y)\to \infty$. \end{theorem}